 Use A Loyalty Program.

 Most national and regional gas companies offer loyalty programs of one sort or another.

-Forbes magazine wrote and article on fuel saving via loyalty programs that is worth reading.
+Forbes magazine wrote an article on fuel saving via loyalty programs that is worth reading.
 Rewards programs like these can really save you big money over time.
-Gasbuddy also has a loyalty card that works at all stations.
+Gasbuddy also has a loyalty card as I mentioned earlier.
+But theirs works at all stations.

 Going on vacation or a trip soon?
 Stay somewhere that gives you a deal on your gas bill.
 There are several family-friendly resorts that offer travel packages complete with gas rebates.

 Frommer’s posted several examples that show you how to save on gas the you still might be able to take advantage of.
 They showed rebates from $50 to $100.
 That’s pretty substantial in my book.